designstem/projects/triangles/index.md

 -

 > ~We know now, that the **sides of a polyhedron are made of polygons**.~

-- ~The first one, <var>Icosahedron</var>, had triangular faces (shapes that were already know), so you can use the <f-sidebar src="./math-triangle-calculations.md" title="triangle formulas" style="--sidebar-width: 60vw" overlay />, to make the calculations.~
+- ~The first one, <var>Icosahedron</var>, had triangular faces (shapes that were already know), so you can use the <f-sidebar src="./math-triangle-calculations.md" title="triangle formulas" size="half" overlay />, to make the calculations.~

 - ~The second one, <var>Dodecahedron</var>, was a bit more complicated, because its sides are **polygons** *(pentagons)*, so you need an extra step:~

 1. ~first: **find polygons**, and~
 2. ~then: **divide polygons to triangles**~

-~But, of course, this is also something, that we are <f-sidebar src="./math-polygon.md" title="familiar with" style="--sidebar-width: 60vw" overlay />.~
+~But, of course, this is also something, that we are <f-sidebar src="./math-polygon.md" title="familiar with" size="half" overlay />.~

 -